 Weird laws about drinking are a worldwide phenomenon: international alcohol laws are sometimes pretty out there and America has some truly strange regulations on the books as well.
-Alcohol laws from around the world can govern anything from how much wine a married woman can drink (one glass only in La Paz, Bolivia!) to penalties for DUI, and importing wine from province to province.
+Alcohol laws from around the world can govern anything from how much wine a married woman can drink to penalties for DUI, and importing wine from province to province.
 Many are arcane, and others barely enforced, but if you're going out of the country, you'll want to do a quick check for their drinking laws.

 In the US, you might want to do the same thing.
 Planning on a happy hour out of state?
 Better check if it's legal.
 Smitten with your bartender in Nebraska?
 Hanky panky with them is out of the question.
 Want to buy pretty much any alcohol in Pennsylvania?
 You'd better have a copy of the civil code with you, because it's insanely complex.